contest-framework/server-old/README.md

 [![Dependency Status](https://david-dm.org/kevgo/tertestrial-server.svg)](https://david-dm.org/kevgo/tertestrial-server)
 [![devDependency Status](https://david-dm.org/kevgo/tertestrial-server/dev-status.svg)](https://david-dm.org/kevgo/tertestrial-server#info=devDependencies)

-_Tertestrial runs your tests for the file you are currently working on, using hotkeys from inside your code editor._
+_Runs the currently relevant test from inside your code editor._

 It can be configured to work with all test frameworks, and works with any text editor that has a Tertestrial plugin installed.